-Topics of special interest chosen by students and agreed to by the departments to do independent studies with a professor acting as a quide wpcarey.asu.edu/scm 480/965-6044 BA 446
+Topics of special interest chosen by students and agreed to by the departments to do independent studies with a professor acting as a guide.
+See MKT Note 1.

 Omnibus Courses.
 For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.